-But according to a 2017 Freedom House report, the persecution failed to achieve its goal, and millions of Mainland Chinese still adhere to the meditation practice.
+However, according to a 2017 Freedom House report, the persecution failed to achieve its goal, and millions of Mainland Chinese still adhere to the meditation practice.

 The report estimated that 7-10 million people continue to practice Falun Gong in China, while Falun Gong sources outside of China give a figure of 20-40 million.

-U.S. investigative journalist Ethan Gutmann, an expert in both the persecution of Falun Gong and the organ harvesting issue, told American Daily that politicians and organizations, especially some leading rights organizations, need to be held to account for failing to address organ harvesting in China.
+U.S. investigative journalist Ethan Gutmann, an expert in both the persecution of Falun Gong and the organ harvesting issue, told the American Daily that politicians and organizations, especially some leading rights organizations, need to be held to account for failing to address organ harvesting in China.

 “It’s fair to ask for accountability.
 In fact, it’s the only way that things are going to move here because we can’t just do this,” Gutmann said.
 “We have to exert the pressure, which then will be felt in China.”